eschirtz/Threads/README.md

 # Threads
 >A 3D drawing toy
 >Written by Eric Schirtzinger, [Eschirtz.com](https://eschirtz.com)
+## Overview
+Threads is an application that gives users a fun way of drawing in 3D.
+Weild a *magic thread* into infinite shapes and patterns.
+This oddly satisfying drawing toy will keep you mesmerized for ages.
+Share your creations with the world!

 ## Basic Mechanics
 While *Threads* is pretty easy to mess around with and make fun drawings, if you ever want to try to make something more precise it would be to your advantage to understand a little about how the drawing engine actually works!